minprog/programmeren-ik/resources/CS50 Style Guide/10 CS50 Style Guide.md

 of your variables should be more specifically named.
 If you're summing some values, for instance, call your variable `sum`.
 If your variable's name warrants two words (e.g., `is_ready`), put an underscore between them, a convention popular in C though less so in other languages.
+Don't start your variable's name with an uppercase letter.

 If declaring multiple variables of the same type at once, it's fine to declare them together, as in: